 Setting the standard for thin-clients

-In May 2012, the 64-bit AtomIQx2 was launched which offered double the CPU, double the RAM, double the video outputs and double the network ports compared to the original AtomIQ.
+In May 2012, the 64-bit AtomIQx2 was launched which offered double the CPU cores, double the RAM, double the video outputs and double the network ports compared to the original AtomIQ.
 The AtomIQx2 is optimised for use with Citrix Provisioning Services (rather than ThinIT) as it includes a 16GB NTFS-formatted SSD as a high-performance local writecache.
 In August 2014, the AtomIQx1 was launched to partner the AtomIQx2.
 At a new low price, it offers the same superlative processing power and memory, but has a single video output.

 ThinIT TCX, AtomIQ and TCM ThinPad clients offer high-performance at low cost with unrivalled reliability and ease of management.
 With no moving parts, they are silent and cool in operation.
 They can be security-locked using the integrated Kensington security slot (extra cable required).
 We also offer a custom-made colour-matched security cage which will allow desktop or wall mounting.